Mark J. Seitz: Ordination and ministry

-Seitz was a member of the Presbyteral Council (1988–1993, 1999–2006, 2007–2010), spiritual director of Dallas/Fort Worth Courage (1998–2010), a member of the Diocesan Honduras Solidarity Team (2002–2010), a member of the College of Consultors of the diocese (2007–2010), spiritual director of the White Rose Women's Center in Dalla (2009–2010), and a board member s of the BirthChoice Catholic Crisis Pregnancy Center (2009-2010).
+Seitz was a member of the Presbyteral Council (1988 to 1993, 1999 to 2006 and 2007 to 2010), spiritual director of Dallas/Fort Worth Courage (1998 to 2010), a member of the Diocesan Honduras Solidarity Team (2002 to 2010), a member of the college of consultors of the diocese (2007 to 2010), spiritual director of the White Rose Women's Center in Dallas (2009 to 2010), and a board member of the BirthChoice Catholic Crisis Pregnancy Center (2009 to 2010).

 Auxiliary Bishop of Dallas

-On March 11, 2010, Pope Benedict XVI appointed Seitz as an auxiliary bishop of the Diocese of Dallas with the titular see of Cozyla.
-He said: "I have learned through the years that following Christ is an adventure filled with totally unexpected dips and turns.
-When you give your life to His service you better learn to enjoy the ride."
-Seitz was one of the first auxiliary bishops of the Diocese of Dallas since its creation in 1969.
-Seitz received his episcopal consecration on the April 27, 2010, from Bishop Kevin Farrell, with Bishops Charles V. Grahmann and Michael Duca serving as co-consecrators.
+On March 11, 2010, Pope Benedict XVI appointed Seitz as an auxiliary bishop of Dallas with the titular see of Cozyla.

+Seitz was one of the first auxiliary bishops of Dallas since the creation of the diocese in 1969.
+Seitz received his episcopal consecration at the National Shrine Cathedral of Our Lady of Guadalupe in Dallas on April 27, 2010, from Bishop Kevin Farrell.
+Bishops Charles V. Grahmann and Michael Duca served as co-consecrators.

 Bishop of El Paso

-On May 6, 2013, Pope Francis appointed Seitz as bishop of the Diocese of El Paso.
-He was installed there on July 9, 2013.On June 27, 2019, Seitz and several members of the Hope Border Institute of El Paso, Texas, escorted seven Central American asylum seekers to the Santa Fe International Bridge in Ciudad Juárez, Mexico to assist them in claiming asylum in the United States.
+On May 6, 2013, Pope Francis appointed Seitz as bishop of El Paso.
+He was installed there on July 9, 2013.

+Viewpoints

+Immigration

 On July 18, 2017, Seitz issued a pastoral letter on immigration in which he said that "elected leaders have not yet mustered the moral courage to enact permanent, comprehensive immigration reform" and praised the efforts of the "heroic individuals, families, pastors, religious, parishes and institutions that spend themselves in service to migrants and refugees" and campaign "against the militarization of our border".
 He expressed concern for immigrant families who fear separation and for law enforcement officers who "put their lives on the line to stem the flow of weapons and drugs" but are "troubled in conscience by divisive political rhetoric and new edicts coming from Washington, D.C."
 He condemned profit-based immigrant detention centers, the hostility shown to asylum seekers, and "the disparagement of our Muslim brothers and sisters".

+On June 27, 2019, Seitz and several members of the Hope Border Institute of El Paso, Texas, escorted seven Central American asylum seekers to the Paso del Norte International Bridge in Ciudad Juárez, Mexico to assist them in claiming asylum in the United States.
+In February 2022, Seitz condemned a lawsuit filed by Texas Attorney General Ken Paxton against Annunciation House, a Catholic charity in El Paso.
+Paxton accused the charity of harboring "illegal aliens".